 Meanwhile the best way to teach about the music of Tennessee is to PLAY the music of Tennessee, and a lot of this music can be found on the Internet.
+Here are some examples:

 Click here for a virtual tour of “In Search of Highlander Folk School.”
 This has been the subject of many Tennessee History for Kids inservices; please keep track of those and another one will come around!

 In 2018, Tennessee History for Kids produced a series of 23 trading cards that feature famous heroes in Tennessee history–including Wilma Rudolph, Dolly Parton, John Sevier, Bobby Cain, Cornelia Fort and many others.

 These trading cards cost only $5 a set and make a wonderful teaching supplement.